ilya40umov/KotLink/README.md

-Please beware that to make use of the browser extension, you will first need to set up a dedicated KotLink server, as it's going to store all of the links / namespaces for your team.
+Please beware that to make use of the browser extension, you will first need to set up a dedicated KotLink server, as it's going to store all the links / namespaces for your team.

 ### Supported Browsers